Mathematics is the language in which God has written the universe, Galileo Galilei

 We can also define “normalized solutions”, say Y1 and Y2, which are particular solutions of the ODE that satisfy specific initial conditions at x0 (often x0 = 0): Y1(0) = 1, Y1’(0) = 0, and Y2(0) = 0, Y2’(0) = 1.

-Purpose of Normalized Solutions: convenience (they simplify the process of solving initial value problems) and direct application (Any solution satisfying initial conditions can be directly expressed as a linear combination of Y1(x) and Y2(x)).
+Purpose of Normalized Solutions: convenience (they simplify the process of solving initial value problems) and direct application (any solution satisfying initial conditions can be directly expressed as a linear combination of Y1(x) and Y2(x)).

-Normalized solutions Y1(x) = cos(x) (since cos(0) = 1 and cos’(0) = 0), = Y2(x) = sin(x) (since sin(0) = 1 and sin’(0) = 0).
+Normalized solutions are particular solutions that satisfy specific initial conditions at a chosen point, often x = 0: Y1(x) = cos(x) (since cos(0) = 1 and cos’(0) = 0), Y2(x) = sin(x) (since sin(0) = 0 and sin’(0) = cos(0) = 1).

-Standard solutions are y1 = ex, y2(x) = e-x and the general solution is y = c1ex + c2e-x, y’ = c1ex - c2e-x
+Two real and distinct roots gives the standard solutions: y1 = ex, y2(x) = e-x and the general solution is y = c1ex + c2e-x, y’ = c1ex - c2e-x

 Find Normalized Solutions.
 To find Y1(x):